Contrast-Security-OSS/docs/content/admin/org_settings/ServerDefaults.md

 * **Frequency:** After the **Baseline** samples of a URL are taken, only every **N**th request is analyzed fully.
 Frequency is the **N** value.
 * **Window:** After this number of seconds passes, the *sampling window* is reset and the **Baseline** samples are drawn again.

-#### Enabling sampling via system properties (Java agent)
+#### Enabling sampling via system properties
-You can also enable sampling by passing in the ```-Dcontrast.sampling``` JVM System property.
+Java agent customers can also enable sampling by passing in the ```-Dcontrast.sampling``` JVM System property.
 Passing an empty system property enables sampling with a:

 * **Frequency** of 5
 * **Baseline** of 5